 Law enforcement agencies nationwide are experiencing more scrutiny than ever before.
 Maintaining the trust of the community your precinct serves requires robust fleet management tools for creating transparency and supporting accountability for a police fleet in the field.

-It’s for this reason, among others, that dashboard and body cams are quickly becoming standard issue for law enforcement.
-Police using gps tracking devices can supplement this trust-building by helping precinct staff accurately track when and where police and their vehicles have traveled at all times.
+To protect both the public and police officers, dashboard and body cams are quickly becoming standard issue for law enforcement.
+Police using GPS tracking devices can supplement this trust-building by helping precinct staff accurately track when and where police and their vehicles have traveled at all times.